hipc-book/hipc-book.github.io/_practicals/5-on-node_parallelism.md

 >
 > We'll start this week with the Spheres application from the previous two practicals.
 If you didn't manage to complete the previous exercises, now is the time to catch up!
 >
-> **Note:** You can complete this exercise from any of the Sphere exercises from the previous two practicals (though working from the last Spheres exercise is preferrable).
+> **Note:** You can complete this exercise from any of the Sphere exercises from the previous two practicals (though working from the last Spheres exercise is preferable).
 >
 > This exercise has two parts.
 >